jcalixte/blog/src/pages/posts/introduction-to-smart-notes.md

 ### Where do smart notes come from?

-Smart notes is a term used in the book “[How To Take Smart Notes](https://takesmartnotes.com)” written by Sönke Ahrens that tells the story of Niklas Luhmann, a sociologist who has published hundreds of articles thanks to his note-taking system: [the Zettelkasten method](https://zettelkasten.de/posts/overview).
+Smart notes is a term used in the book "[How To Take Smart Notes](https://takesmartnotes.com)" written by Sönke Ahrens that tells the story of Niklas Luhmann, a sociologist who has published hundreds of articles thanks to his note-taking system: [the Zettelkasten method](https://zettelkasten.de/posts/overview).

 ### Creating the system

-Taking notes tends to mean “jotting down ideas on paper during meetings”.
+Taking notes tends to mean "jotting down ideas on paper during meetings".
 But we rarely use them afterwards.
 Notes used once or twice are no good, we can’t take advantage of them.
 Note-taking without structure is pointless.
 That’s why we have to create a system where each note helps the system snowball effect.

 We want a network of permanent notes.
 The goal is to write permanent notes and to densely connect them together.
 But to create notes you're proud of, you must iterate a few times with other kinds of notes.
 Overall, we can look at 3 kinds of notes: